ryanrhymes/owl_guide/book/apidoc/owl_dense_ndarray_generic.rst

   val empty : ('a, 'b) kind -> int array -> ('a, 'b) t

-``empty Bigarray.Float64 [|3;4;5|]`` creates a three diemensional array of type ``Bigarray.Float64``.
+``empty Bigarray.Float64 [|3;4;5|]`` creates a three diemensional array of ``Bigarray.Float64`` type.
 Each dimension has the following size: 3, 4, and 5.
 The elements in the array are not initialised, they can be any value. ``empty`` is faster than ``zeros`` to create a ndarray.